elix/rfcs/proposals/0000-content-mixins.md

 notify it of future content changes, and turns on the optimization.
 In that mode, the mixin saves a reference to the computed set of items, and will return that immediately on subsequent calls to the `items` property.
-If this mixin is used in conjunction with `ChildrenContentMixin` (above), the latter will take care of automatically invoking `symbols.contentChanged`, and automatically engage the optimization.
+If this mixin is used in conjunction with `DefaultSlotContentMixin` (above), the latter will take care of automatically invoking `symbols.contentChanged`, and automatically engage the optimization.

 ## content helpers

-This is a collection of helper functions for accessing a component's distributed children as a flattened array or string.
-These helpers are used by mixins such as `ContentItemsMixin` (above), but also provided to component authors who want to define component content in other ways.
+This is a collection of helper functions for accessing a component's content.

-The standard DOM API provides several ways of accessing child content:
-`children`, `childNodes`, and `textContent`.
-None of these functions are Shadow DOM aware.
-This mixin defines corresponding variations of those functions that *are* Shadow DOM aware:

-* `assignedChildren`: a Shadow DOM-aware variant of `children`
-* `assignedChildNodes`: a Shadow DOM-aware variant of `childNodes`
-* `assignedTextContent`: a Shadow DOM-aware variant of `textContent`

-Example: The following component counts its children in a Shadow DOM-aware way, taking into account all nodes assigned to the component's `slot`:

-    import { assignedChildren } from '.../content';

-    class CountChildren extends HTMLElement {
-      constructor() {
-        super();
-        const root = this.attachShadow({ mode: 'open' });
-        root.innerHTML = `<slot></slot>`;
-      }
-      get count() {
-        return assignedChildren(this).length;
-      }
-    }

-This mixin provides an additional helper function:
+For now, this provides a the following helper function:

-* `filterAuxiliaryElements`: given a `NodeList` or `Array` of nodes, this returns only those objects that can typically be seen by a user.
+* `substantiveElements`: given a `NodeList` or `Array` of Nodes, this returns only those Elements that can typically be seen by a user.

-The above filters out two kinds of objects that cannot normally be seen:
+The above filters out:

+1. Text nodes
-1. Invisible `Node` subclasses like `Comment` and `ProcessingInstruction`.
+2. Invisible `Node` subclasses like `Comment` and `ProcessingInstruction`.
-2. Elements that can appear in the document body, but which typically have no user-visible manifestation.
+3. Elements that can appear in the document body, but which typically have no user-visible manifestation.

-The second criteria is achieved through use of a blacklist.
+The third criteria is achieved through use of a blacklist.
 Consulting the list of [all HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), the blacklist of invisible auxiliary elements appears to be: